 As our business expanded, we ran out of land to farm in New Jersey.
 So, in 2010, we purchased a 400-acre property on County Route 17 in Fort Ann, NY.
 We converted the dairy barns for our hog operation and transitioned the fields to hay.
 In 2016, we purchased the 150-acre Gibbs Road Farm in Hartford, NY.
 And, in 2017 we purchased an additional 250-acres of farmland in Hartford, NY, as well as 300-acres in Fort Edward, NY.

 Along the way, we fell in love with the rural beauty of the area and we have moved our business headquarters to Washington County as well.

-One of our Fort Ann, NY locations is a 400-acre farm that serves as a grow-out facility for our pork and also provides additional pasture for our cattle.
+One of our Fort Ann, NY locations is a 400-acre farm that provides additional pasture for our cattle.
 It’s also an excellent resource for our winter forages.
-An additional location in Granville, NY is 150-acres and also provides much needed pasture, a grow-out facility, and outbuildings that support our ever expanding agricultural operation in New York.
+An additional location in Granville, NY is 150-acres and also provides much needed pasture and outbuildings that support our ever expanding agricultural operation in New York.